dbatten4/circles/README.md

 right.

 The app is written in plain Javascript.
-I've decided not to use jQuery as I felt it was a bit unnecessary as there are only a couple of events on the page which need handling and these can be done quite easily with plan Javascript.
+I've decided not to use jQuery as I felt it was a bit unnecessary since there are only a couple of events on the page which need handling and these can be done quite easily with plain Javascript.

 # Installation and Usage